flatiron/blacksmith/articles/basic/file-system/how-do-i-write-files-in-node-js/article.md

-This task is very simple because writing to a file is built into the Node.js api.
-We can use the handy api call `writeFile` inside the `fs` module which makes the whole process very streamlined.
+Writing to a file is another of the basic programming tasks that one usually needs to know about - luckily, this task is very simple in Node.js.
+We can use the handy `writeFile` method inside the standard library's `fs` module, which can save all sorts of time and trouble.

     fs = require('fs');
     fs.writeFile(filename, data, [encoding], [callback])